ChrisJabb21/ChrisJabb21/README.md

-### Hi there 👋 and marhaba, my name is..
+### Hi there 👋, my name is..
 ![Chris Jabbour](https://raw.githubusercontent.com/ChrisJabb21/ChrisJabb21/master/earthbanner.png)

 - 🔭 I’m currently working on
   - Growing my professional and social network with other technology, IT, and cybersecurity professionals.
   - Working as a Professor at Robert Morris University and working towards my PhD.
   - Finding my niche in the IT and Cybersecurity field through self learning and hands-on exploration.
+  - Job searching and applying to get back into the IT field (open to relocation, internships and apprecenticeships).
   - Upskilling on learning and training platforms such as TryHackMe by doing Cybersecurity challenges, hands-on walkthroughs, and capture the flag exercises
 - 🌱📚 I’m currently learning about...
   - Application and Software Security
   - Malware Analysis
   - Threat hunting
-  - Penetration Testing (focus on Web Applications)
+  - Penetration Testing and Security Assessment Testing
   - The implications of AI in web development and all other industries
 - ⚡ In my free time, I...
   - Learn and practice guitar,